 When choosing an extent size, take into account the amount of storage you want to virtualize in this group.
 The system maintains a mapping of extents between virtual disks and managed disks.
-The SAN Volume Controller can only manage a finite number of extents (4 194 304).
+The cluster can only manage a finite number of extents (4 194 304).
 One cluster can virtualize the following number of extents: